typst/typst/tests/suite/symbols/symbol.typ

 --- symbol-constructor-duplicate-modifier ---
 // Error: 2:3-2:31 duplicate modifier within variant: "duplicate"
-// Hint: 2:3-2:31 the modifiers of a variant constitute a set, meaning repetition does not matter
+// Hint: 2:3-2:31 the modifiers of a variant constitute a set, repetition does not matter
 #symbol(
   ("duplicate.duplicate", "x"),
 )